-If you’re in a rush, the best tent cot is the Kamp-Rite Compact Tent Cot (CTC) XL.
+If you’re in a rush, the best tent cot is the Kamp-Rite Original Tent Cot.
 It’s roomy, waterproof, easy to set up, and great value at this price point.

 The Kamp-Rite Compact Tent Cot (CTC) Double will work best if you want to have room for both you and your partner.

 - Kamp-Rite Original Tent Cot – Best tent cot overall